 “My job is to get out there and say ‘there are other ways of doing this’, you don’t need to write people off or write yourself off.
 Part of my job is to get in there and make a few waves and get the people who make policy decisions to think about how to reshape things in a joined-up way.”

-Discover more about emotional wellbeing at work, resilience and mental health by watching our full video interview.
+To discover more about emotional wellbeing at work and mental health support, check out our full interview with Leigh.